- What is the REST API?

 - How to set the connection between two websites using the REST API?

-- How to display the items obtained via REST API?
+- How to display the items obtained via REST API in Elementor?

 REST API functionality is for rather experienced WordPress users who already get along with HTTP coding.
 It will sufficiently increase the level of your website’s maintenance.
 REST API will allow you to get information about the posts on your website remotely, as well as create, edit and delete posts without entering the dashboard.
 Let’s take a closer look at how you can use REST API with the help of JetEngine.